 Smart electricity meters

-Also known as an ‘advanced meter’, a smart meter records your energy usage as you consume energy.
-It’s similar to an interval meter, however, the data is collected remotely and doesn’t require a meter reader.
+Also known as an advanced meter, a smart meter records your energy usage as you consume energy.
+It’s similar to an interval meter; however, the data is collected remotely and doesn’t require a meter reader.
 The availability of the data helps you discern your specific energy habits throughout the day and identify areas in your life where you could potentially create energy savings.

 Where is my electricity meter?

 Your distributor or meter provider will typically install your meter on the side or front of your home in a safe and easily accessible area so they can conduct meter reads.
-Depending on when your home was built, some providers will install it inside so you’ll need to be home for them to access your meter.
+Depending on when your home was built, some providers will install it inside, so you’ll need to be home for them to access your meter.

-How do I read an electricity meter?
+How to read an electricity meter

 An estimated read is based on past meter reads and is used when an actual read isn’t available.
 An actual read may not be available for a number of reasons, including: